Turing test: Cultural background

+A rudimentary idea of the Turing test appears in the 1726 novel Gulliver's Travels by Jonathan Swift.
+When Gulliver is brought before the king of Brobdingnag, the king thinks at first that Gulliver might be a "a piece of clock-work (which is in that country arrived to a very great perfection) contrived by some ingenious artist".
+Even when he hears Gulliver speaking, the king still doubts whether Gulliver was taught "a set of words" to make him "sell at a better price".
+Gulliver tells that only after "he put several other questions to me, and still received rational answers" the king became satisfied that Gulliver was not a machine.

 Tests where a human judges whether a computer or an alien is intelligent were an established convention in science fiction by the 1940s, and it is likely that Turing would have been aware of these.
 Stanley G. Weinbaum's "A Martian Odyssey" (1934) provides an example of how nuanced such tests could be.

-Earlier examples of machines or automatons attempting to pass as human include the Ancient Greek myth of Pygmalion who creates a sculpture of a woman that is animated by Aphrodite, the story of Pinocchio, the puppet who wants to be a real boy, ETA Hoffman's 1816 story The Sandman, where the protagonist falls in love with an automaton.
+Earlier examples of machines or automatons attempting to pass as human include the Ancient Greek myth of Pygmalion who creates a sculpture of a woman that is animated by Aphrodite, Carlo Collodi's novel The Adventures of Pinocchio, about a puppet who wants to become a real boy, and E. T. A. Hoffmann's 1816 story "The Sandman," where the protagonist falls in love with an automaton.
 In all these examples, people are fooled by artificial beings that - up to a point - pass as human.